Cludo/Cludo.Docs/source/includes/Tools/_quicklinks.md

 url | The url to link to from the terms

-> This command gets quicklink data from a specific engine
+> This command gets quicklink data from an engine

 ```shell
 curl